1st Supervisor: Prof Nick Long, Imperial College London

 - To apply and target the nanomaterials to the GLP-1/glucagon receptor and to assess β-cell functionality.

-Students with a background in chemistry with an interest in nanomaterials, spectroscopic characterisation, and in vitro evaluation of UCNGs would be ideal for this project.
+Students with a background in chemistry with an interest in synthetic inorganic and organic chemistry, nanomaterials, spectroscopic characterisation, and in vitro evaluation of UCNGs would be ideal for this project.